One of the prettiest villages in Provence (one of the 'Plus Beaux Villages'), Gordes is perched on top of a hillside around its historic castle.

 Also close by to Gordes is the wonderful Cistercian Abbey Senanque which is well worth a visit.
-The Museum of Glass & Stained Glass lies a few kilometres south of Gordes by Saint Pantaleon and displays ancient glass beads, tiles, jewellery and other objects of both practical utility and beauty.
-It is open throughout the year (closed Tuesdays) and you can take tours in French, English and German.
+The Museum of Glass and Stained Glass lies a few kilometres south of Gordes by Saint Pantaleon and displays ancient glass beads, tiles, jewellery and other objects of both practical utility and beauty.
+Open throughout the year (closed Tuesdays), you can take tours in French, English and German.
 An old olive mill is located on the same site.

 The Caves of Saint Firmin give you a glimpse into the underworld that was part of the defensive position of Gordes.
 The network of cellars under the Palais St Firmin have been partly excavated and you can now visit some of the chambers beneath Gordes.

 Gordes hosts art exhibitions, wine and almond festivals, and its market is held on Tuesdays.

 You are spoilt for choice when it comes to dining out in Gordes, with a good number of restaurants to choose from, along with a range of cuisines.

 Gordes also has a very good selection of hotels.